 Tweet They must take it upon themselves to get employees engaged when it comes to on-the-job safety and awareness.
 Complete safety in the workplace requires engaging employees on many different

-Tweet There are many ways that the current healthcare legislation will make things potentially difficult for small businesses.
+There are many ways that the current healthcare legislation will make things potentially difficult for small businesses.
 Business owners with 50 employees are more will be required to purchase insurance plans for 100% of their employees or have to pay a penalty.

-Tweet High employee turnover can impact your bottom line.
+High employee turnover can impact your bottom line.
 The added expenses of training and hiring bonuses, combined with lost work hours that can add stress to the rest of the team, can turn into a big disaster.